wbarnha/construct/docs/tunneling.rst

 Working with different bytes
 --------------------------------------------------

 ``RestreamData`` allows you to insert a field that parses some data that came either from some other field, from the context (like ``Bytes``) or some literal hardcoded value in your code.
-Comes handy when for example, you are testing a large struct by parsing null bytes, but some field is unable to parse null bytes (like Numpy).
-It substitutes the stream with another data for the purposes of parsing a particular field in a Struct.
+Comes handy when for example, you are testing a large struct by parsing null bytes, but some field is unable to parse null bytes (like ``Numpy``).
+It substitutes the stream with another data for the purposes of parsing a particular field in a ``Struct``.

 Instead of data itself (bytes object) you can reference another stream (taken from the context like ``this._stream``) or use a Construct that parses into bytes (including those exposed via context like ``this._subcons.field``).